maciek365/c4-diagrams.net/README.md

 # EasyC4 for diagrams.net
-The EasyC4 diagrams.net library is for fast, convenient and aesthetic C4 diagrams creating.
+The **EasyC4** library is for fast, convenient and aesthetic C4 diagrams creating in *diagrams.net* application.
 The library contains following easy to use elements:

 ![c4-diagrams.net](/c4-diagrams-net-maciek365.png)